On K List of Movie Reviews

 The first time I saw Kids in 1995, I came away highly impressed.

-It wasn't the AIDS angle that did it but how it looked.
-I thought the film was real and the kids were actually doing
+It wasn't the AIDS angle that did it but how the whole thing looked.
+I thought the film was real and the kids

 My favorite character is Telly, brilliantly played by Leo Fitzpatrick, who's both irresistible and disgusting.